therealtiantian/therealtiantian.github.io/_posts/2025-10-11-cofession-of-a-smirker.md

 But a flush of humor is usually bad humor.
 Humor is a picky spice that does not go with every course.
 It selects its course.
 It focuses on a few dishes, which after a complicated mixture of ingredients, are ready to welcome a sense of quality humor.
 Humor is the agent.
 It takes actions and makes decisions.
 It is no use to beg for humor when circumstances are not mature.
 Humor does not budge.

 That’s why I do not expect humor to happen a lot in my life.
 I also accept mundanity much encouragingly than the average threshold.
 I willingly and happily lead a life of a druge, and then wait for the situations that invites a good sense of humor.
 When it knocks on the door, I give a smirk.

-That's, by the way, also why I enjoy programming.